icnrg/draft-irtf-icnrg-terminology/terms.md

 **ICN Interface**:

-> A generalization of the network interface that can represent a physical network interface (ethernet, wifi, bluetooth adapter, etc.), an overlay inter-node channel (IP/UDP tunnel, etc.), or an intra-node IPC channel to an application (unix socket, shared memory, intents, etc.).
+> A generalization of the network interface that can represent a physical network interface (ethernet, wifi, bluetooth adapter, etc.), an overlay inter-node channel (IP/UDP tunnel, etc.), or an intra-node inter-process communication (IPC) channel to an application (unix socket, shared memory, intents, etc.).

   >> Common aliases include: face.